 - 3/4 cup grated Fontina cheese

-- Slice eggplant in half lengthwise and then into ½-inch wide half-moons.
+- Slice eggplant in half lengthwise and then into ½-inch thick half-moons.

-- Whisk together egg, 1 teaspoon salt, pepper and garlic in a large bowl; add eggplant and toss to coat.
-Dredge eggplant in crumbs on a cookie sheet.
+- Whisk together egg, 1 teaspoon salt, pepper and garlic in a large bowl.
+Add eggplant and toss to coat.
+Dredge eggplant in the panko crumbs on a cookie sheet.

 - Meanwhile, heat a medium saucepan over moderate heat; add butter and heat until foaming subsides and butter is melted.
 Whisk in flour; cook 1 minute.
 Slowly pour in milk while whisking.
 Bring to a simmer; lower heat and cook 5 – 10 minutes, whisking occasionally, until thickened.
-Remove from heat and stir in Asiago cheese; season to taste with salt and pepper.
+Remove from heat and stir in the grated cheese.
+Season to taste with salt and pepper.